High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

-The conduction band maximum (CBM) of the studied Zintl-phase materials reveals a distinctive pudding mold-type band structure, characterized by a nearly flat region along the $\Gamma$–A direction and a steeply dispersive segment along $\Gamma$–K. This leads to highly anisotropic effective mass of electrons as shown in Table S1.
-The unique combination of flat and dispersive features , with anisotropic effective mass, enhances thermoelectric performance by offering both a high density of states (favorable for a large Seebeck coefficient) and high group velocity (beneficial for electrical conductivity)\cite{kuroki2007pudding}.
+The conduction band maximum (CBM) of the studied Zintl-phase materials reveals a distinctive pudding mold-type band structure\cite{adhidewata2022thermoelectric}, characterized by a nearly flat region along the $\Gamma$–A direction and a steeply dispersive segment along $\Gamma$–K. This leads to highly anisotropic effective mass of electrons as shown in Table S1.
+The unique combination of flat and dispersive features, with anisotropic effective mass, enhances thermoelectric performance by offering both a high density of states (favorable for a large Seebeck coefficient) and high group velocity (beneficial for electrical conductivity)\cite{kuroki2007pudding}.
 Meanwhile, the valence band edge shows moderate anisotropic dispersion, with a local maximum located along the $\Gamma$–K direction.
-To further elucidate the dimensionality and symmetry of the electronic structure near the band edges, Fermi isoenergy surfaces are generated using IFermi package at energy levels of 0.42 (0.35) eV above the CBM and 0.27 (0.22) below the VBM in AA (AB)-stacking as shown in Figures S3 and \ref{fig:1.3} for AA and AB stacking, respectively.
+To further elucidate the dimensionality and symmetry of the electronic structure near the band edges, Fermi isoenergy surfaces are generated using IFermi package\cite{ganose2021ifermi} at energy levels of 0.42 (0.35) eV above the CBM and 0.27 (0.22) below the VBM in AA (AB)-stacking for XZnBi.
+Figure \ref{fig:1.3} shows the electron and hole pocketin Figures S2 and Figure for AA and AB stacking, respectively.
 These energy offsets correspond to thermally active states near room temperature and above, relevant to carrier concentrations of the order of 10$^{19}$ cm$^{-3}$, and effectively capture the dominant transport channels.
 For AA-stacking, the Fermi surface plots reveal a quasi-two-dimensional, ellipsoidal electron pockets elongated along $k_z$ direction and centered at the $\Gamma$–A line, indicative of anisotropic electron transport.
-In contrast, the hole pockets are more delocalized in the $k_{x}-k_{y}$ plane, suggesting enhanced p-type conductivity under hole doping.
+In contrast, the valence band forms a toroidal (ring-shaped) hole pocket centered at the $\Gamma$ point, which is extended within the $k_x$-$k_y$ plane, suggesting enhanced p-type conductivity under hole doping.
 Due to the underlying hexagonal symmetry of the crystal structure, the valence band maxima (VBM) is replicated along six symmetry-equivalent $\Gamma$–K directions within the Brillouin zone, resulting in the formation of six equivalent hole pockets.
 These pockets collectively enhance the valence band degeneracy and effectively increase the number of available transport channels for holes.
-Notably, the conduction band features a single but two fold-degenerate electron pocket at the $\Gamma$ point, preserving some carrier multiplicity.
+Notably, the conduction band features a single but two-fold degenerate electron pocket at the $\Gamma$ point.
+This valley degeneracy ($N_v$ = 2) effectively enhances the carrier pocket multiplicity, contributing to a sharp increase in the electronic density of states (DOS) near the band edge.
 The coexistence of topologically distinct electron and hole pockets, along with pudding mold-like band features, suggests strong potential for bipolar thermoelectric transport in these materials.